top of page

 Phase 1: Strengthening Foundation

-Focuses on improving data quality and workflow structure to create a reliable system with better organization and more consistent customer engagement.
+Improving data quality and workflow structure to create a reliable system with better organization and more consistent customer engagement.

 Phase 2: Empowering Confident Selling

-Focuses on equipping car dealers with better tools to support customer conversations and structure deals with greater confidence.
+Equipping car dealers with better tools to support customer conversations and structure deals with greater confidence.

 Phase 03: Increasing Closure Certainty

-Focuses on improving transparency and predictability to reduce uncertainty and help car dealers close deals with greater stability and control.
+Improving transparency and predictability to reduce uncertainty and help car dealers close deals with greater stability and control.

 My focus was on Phase 1 with the goal to establish workflows and data consistency needed for the app to function effectively.
 This meant prioritizing features that support daily operations while ensuring processes were aligned and scalable.
 At the same time, I built a design system to create consistency across the platform and lay the groundwork for faster iterations and future expansion.